Defective Hip Complications and Symptoms

 Hip replacement generally involve inserting an acetabular cup into the acetabulum, which is a concave surface of the pelvis that the femur fits into.
 The stem of the hip replacement product is inserted into the femur and a new head is put onto the femur to replace the old worn-down joint.
 A variety of different materials can be used to make both the new femur head and the acetabulum, but all have upsides and downsides to them.

 One of the most popular options for much of the 2000’s has been the use of metal-on-metal hip replacement components, which means a metal replacement head fit into a metal-lined acetabular cup.
 Unfortunately, these metal-on-metal replacement products have now been proved to have a high failure rate and to cause significant complications for patients.
-If you or a loved one had a metal-on-metal hip replacement product and you have begun experiencing problems, an experienced Boston defective hip implants lawyer at the Law Offices of Jeffrey S. Glassman can help.Complications Associated with Defective Hip Implants
+If you or a loved one had a metal-on-metal hip replacement product and you have begun experiencing problems, an experienced Boston defective hip implants lawyer at the Jeffrey Glassman Injury Lawyers can help.Complications Associated with Defective Hip Implants

 An artificial hip usually lasts for as long as 12 to 15 years and some products can last for as long as 30 because of the stronger materials used on replacement joints today.
 Unfortunately, there has been a very high failure rate within the first five years for certain types of hip replacement products including ceramic hip replacement devices produced by Stryker as well as metal-on-metal products from a variety of manufacturers including DePuy Orthopaedics and Zimmer Holdings.